Living in the Cloud

 Dependency on internet

 By definition, cloud solutions require internet access to work.
 Granted, we all have internet pretty much all the time, so this isn't a biggie.
-But if your internet is down for some reason, then whatever you do that's hosted on a cloud service will not work.
+But if your internet access is down for some reason, then whatever you do that's hosted on a cloud service will not work.
 If that need is critical, and it probably is, then you'd want a secondary internet provider as a fail-over.
 That costs money.

 Performance penalty